arach/2048ish/blog/src/content/posts/headless-ai-benchmarking.md

 ## Conclusion

-Moving to headless testing transformed our understanding of algorithmic strategy performance.
-The **Greedy** strategy's clear dominance surprised us, while the **Monotonic** strategy's poor performance highlighted implementation issues.
+Moving to headless testing revealed the true performance characteristics of our algorithmic strategies. **Expectimax** proved theoretically superior but computationally expensive, while **Greedy** emerged as the practical winner with excellent performance-to-speed ratio.

+The most surprising finding was **Corner Master's** underperformance compared to manual testing, suggesting that different game conditions affect strategy effectiveness.

 Most importantly, we now have a robust framework for:
+- ✅ Testing actual UI strategies (not simplified versions)
 - ✅ Statistical significance with large sample sizes
+- ✅ Performance vs speed tradeoff analysis
 - ✅ Reproducible, seeded testing
-- ✅ Performance optimization without UI bottlenecks
-- ✅ Automated strategy comparison
+- ✅ Automated strategy comparison with confidence intervals
-- ✅ Confidence intervals and proper statistical analysis

-The data doesn't lie - and now we have the tools to let our algorithmic agents prove themselves through rigorous statistical testing.
+The benchmarking system proved that theoretical strategy strength doesn't always translate to practical performance - **Greedy's** simplicity and speed make it the optimal choice for interactive gameplay, while **Expectimax** remains the gold standard for maximum scoring potential.

 ---